Baby Boomers and the Greatest Generation: the Graying of Our Population

 How Can We Afford Assisted Living?

 How do we save for long term care?
 How much is enough?
 We all think we would like to stay in our homes with a little bit of care if needed, but many of us will need the care provided by an assisted living community.
 If that is the case, we want to have the power of choice and be able to choose a place that will truly provide good care and that will suit our needs.
 In order to have that type of choice, in WI we should minimally save enough to have 2 years of private pay per individual.
 In broad brush strokes, the average cost of assisted living care today is about $6000/month.
-Two years at the rate is $120,000.
+Two years is close to $150,000.
 We should have that money put away in a savings account earmarked for long term care or a similarly valued LTC insurance policy of some sort.
 There are many options out there now and consulting your financial planner to discuss your best option is wise…sooner than later.
 The good news is that many Wisconsinites are homeowners and many have this sort of equity in their homes.
 In that case, they are able to leverage the value of the home they’ve lived in for years to provide their new home where they can receive the care they need.